 personal about your life?
 How do I open up about the issue?

-I am a female who is attracted to other females, as well as men…the wierd thing is, I hate the idea of sex because ((I will never do this, nor have I ever done this)) but, in my head, sex and power and violation are always connected.
+I am a female who is attracted to other females, as well as men…the wierd thing is, I hate the idea of sex because 1 but, in my head, sex and power and violation are always connected.
 Without that, sex is confusing to me.
 For me, it is always about power and control…it’s never been about intimacy.
 It makes me feel like a terrible person on the inside to think of sex in this way…….thats why I am depressed and also, because I am attracted to females and I live in a conservative Christian family and feel like a black sheep, like they would never understand or hear me, if I opened up about it.
 I hate feeling depressed about my sexuality but, its such a private and intimate topic to discuss in counseling and I wish to know how to articulate these same feelings to my new counselor so I can move forward and overcome my depression.
 I feel like I’m living a lie with my family, due to not sharing this intimate detail of my life with them.
 However, the helplessness I feel leads me to depression because I don’t feel as if there is any other choice?

 You’ve written an articulate letter about a sensitive topic.
 I’m sure that there are many people reading it who understand.
 Sadly, you’re not alone in feeling so alone.
 Issues of sexuality and family acceptance are often what bring people into therapy.